-Gallup research reveals that only 13% of employees in Australian businesses are engaged.
+Gallup research reveals that only 13% of employees in Australian businesses are motivated and engaged.
 This statistic is no doubt even worse in reality!
 People have a tendency to say that they are ‘somewhat engaged’ when they in fact have NO real desire to be at work at all.

 Additionally Gallup found that a staggering 70% of an employee’s motivation is influenced by his/her Manager.
 We expect Managers to be able to motivate their staff, but the truth is most of their staff don’t believe they do this well.

 Businesses know how important it is to have motivated, engaged employees.
 We find that the problem isn’t the lack of will, rather it is the lack of skill.